Are you looking for things to do in Weston-Super-Mare? Here’s all you need to know about visiting this Somerset beach town!

 Weston’s main attraction is, of course, its beach – with two miles of flat sand, there’s plenty of space to spread out on!

-Swimming is possible here, although be aware that this is the Severn Estuary, and it’s very tidal.
-The sea is incredibly far away from the beach when the tide is out, and there’s sinking sand in between!
+Swimming is possible at Weston Beach, although be aware that this is the Severn Estuary/ Bristol Channel and it’s very tidal.

-However, it is one of the longest stretches of sand in the area, so it’s still worth visiting!
+Weston-super-Mare beach is one of the longest stretches of sand in the area, so it’s still worth visiting even if you don’t take a dip!

 Weston Super Mare’s grand pier is arguably its best attraction; it’s ideal for a family day out.